A tutorial on learning from preferences and choices with Gaussian Processes: Transportation mode preference

 { \rowcolors{2}{gray!25}{white} }

-We will only focus on the subset of the choices with \textit{noalt=4}, namely those for which four transportation modes are available.
-In Table \ref{tab:canada}, we can see four cases belonging to this subset.
+Table~\ref{tab:canada}, shows four cases where all transportation choices were available (\textit{noalt=4}).
 For instance in case $129$, a subject (income=55, urban=0) selected the \textit{car}-mode (with features dist=387, cost=73.53, ivt=251, ovt=0, freq=0).
 In this first analysis, we will disregard subject-specific variables (income and urban), approaching the problem as an object-preference problem.
 Therefore, we will select the subset of subjects with income=70 and urban=1 (a total of $679$ cases).
 Since subjects make always a transportation-mode choice, instances where the same individuals select both transportation modes cannot occur.
-In simpler terms, we will not observe instances of indifference (for instance if several transportation modes have closely ranked utilities for the subject), nor will we observe cases of incompatibility (where a subject makes both choices).
+In simpler terms, we will not observe instances of indifference (for example, if several transportation modes have closely ranked utilities for the subject), nor will we observe cases of incompatibility (where a subject makes both choices).

 In this first analysis, we will interpret a choice, for instance \textit{car}, as the set of binary preferences over the covariates of the transportation modes, that is ${\bf x}_{car} \succ {\bf x}_{air}$, ${\bf x}_{car} \succ {\bf x}_{bus}$, ${\bf x}_{car} \succ {\bf x}_{train}$.
 We will assume independent pairwise comparisons and use Model \ref{Model:Probit} (which is equivalent to Model \ref{model:Gaussian} under independent noises).
 We first consider a linear utility in the covariates: